farhanach27/customer-dashboard/README.md

 # About Project
-This App show a static customer-dashboard based on the customer’s data provided and show the customer insights to the user.
+This App show a customer-dashboard based on the customer’s data provided and show the customer insights to the user.
 Using this user can get to know about his/her business.

 Features:
 •	Built Front-end using ReactJs.